Starting young: KES 4th-graders prepare to harvest maple sap

 “We put it on cinder blocks and we put plywood around it, so the wind wouldn’t blow it out,” Finneron said.
 “We only tapped two trees (back then) ... today, we’ll have 21.”

-Each of the children taps one tree, and today it was Lucien Fleischner's turn, and his father, Hans, came along for his son's big day.
+Each of the children taps one tree.
+Today it was Lucien Fleischner’s turn, and his father, Hans, came along for his son’s big day.

 “The kids do (almost) everything,” Finneron said.
 “This year, we’ve had more parents than we’ve had in a long time. ...
 Part of it has to do with the jobs the parents have, and whether they can get away during the day.”